DJI_0004.JPG.JPG

 Friends of Clifton Mansion’s vision is to establish a museum of philanthropy commemorating Maryland philanthropists and their roles in the development of modern American philanthropy.
 Friends of Clifton Mansion promotes the welfare of the people of Baltimore, the ideal of American philanthropy, progress, and the worth and dignity of Clifton Mansion and its history.
 This purpose is given tangible visibility by restoring and preserving the historic summer residence of Johns Hopkins, Baltimore’s preeminent philanthropist and visionary.

-In 2020, a scholar uncovered an 1850 census form that enumerated a group of four enslaved men at the summer estate of Johns Hopkins, Maryland’s most famous philanthropist and founder of the renowned university and hospital that bear his name.
-This census record of enslaved people associated with Johns Hopkins, a birthright Quaker and reputed abolitionist, was a puzzling discovery.
-Who were the four men?
-Did Johns Hopkins own them or were they employed by him or others living at the estate?
-Are there other explanations that should be considered?
-This paper takes a closer look at this surprising document, at the history of the seventh United States population census, and at Johns Hopkins’ unique life as a merchant, banker, investor, and practicing Quaker.
-It introduces and scrutinizes four possible explanations for the presence of the men at Hopkins’ summer residence near Baltimore City during the summer of 1850.
+In 2020, a scholar discovered an 1850 census document listing four enslaved men at the summer estate of Johns Hopkins—Maryland’s celebrated philanthropist and namesake of the renowned university and hospital.
+The record, which connects these individuals to Johns Hopkins, a devout Quaker with reputed abolitionist leanings, raises intriguing questions.
+Who exactly were these four men?
+Were they owned by Johns Hopkins, or were they employed by him or other residents of the estate?
+Could there be alternative explanations?
+Originally published on October 13, 2022, A Maryland Mystery: Johns Hopkins, the 1850 Census, and Slavery, closely examines the unexpected document in the context of the seventh United States census, while also exploring Johns Hopkins’ distinctive career as a merchant, banker, investor, and practicing Quaker.
+It offers and critically reviews four possible explanations for the presence of these men at Hopkins’ summer residence near Baltimore City during the summer of 1850.